 To find out more about AONBs across England and Wales, please visit the National Association for AONBs website at www.landscapesforlife.org.uk or the Natural England website at www.naturalengland.gov.uk.

 The Council of Partners consists of 35 members in total.
 The nine local authorities whose areas make up the North Wessex Downs are represented by elected councillors and officers.
-The National Farmers’ Union and the Country Land and Business Association are members, while 12 places are open to nominees from the community representing four Interest Groups: community and parish; farming and rural business; historic environment; nature conservation; and recreation and tourism.
-Natural England represents central government.
+The National Farmers’ Union and the Country Land and Business Association are members, while 12 places are open to nominees from the community representing five Interest Groups: community and parish; farming and rural business; historic environment; recreation and tourism and nature conservation.
+Natural England represents central government